Kolluru Sree Krishna

-Kolluru Sree Krishna (born 1958) is an Indian marine geophysicist and the chief scientist at the National Institute of Oceanography, India.
+Kolluru Sree Krishna (born 1958) is an Indian marine geophysicist and former chief scientist at the National Institute of Oceanography, India.
 He is known for his studies on the evolution of the Indian Ocean and is an elected fellow of all the three major Indian science academies: Indian National Science Academy, Indian Academy of Sciences, and the National Academy of Sciences, India.
 The Council of Scientific and Industrial Research, the apex agency of the Government of India for scientific research, awarded him the Shanti Swarup Bhatnagar Prize for Science and Technology, one of the highest Indian science awards for his contributions to Earth, Atmosphere, Ocean and Planetary Sciences in 2001.

 Biography

 K. Sree Krishna, born on 15 October 1958, in the south Indian state of Andhra Pradesh, graduated in science from Andhra University in 1979 and completed his master's degree in geophysics from the same university in 1982.
 He started his career as a seismologist at Geophysical Service Inc., a subsidiary of Texas Instruments, in 1983 when the company was involved in the hydrocarbon explorations in the basins of Krishna-Godavari and Cauveri rivers and spent one year with the company.
 In 1984, he joined the National Institute of Oceanography, Goa (NIO) as a B-grade scientist where he holds the post of the chief scientist since 2009.
 In between, he held several scientist positions at NIO and also secured a PhD from Andhra University in 1996.